-Alternative Resolution Agreements are signed by the parties and the Title IX Coordinator and/or the facilitator of the process, and are enforced by the College.
+Alternative Resolution Agreements are signed by the parties and the Title IX Coordinator and/or the facilitator of the process, at the conclusion of a Title IX and Non-Title IX mediation and are enforced by the College.
 The parties are not permitted to revoke or appeal an Agreement.
 A report that an Agreement has been violated will be reviewed by the Title IX Coordinator, who may refer the report to the appropriate College official for further review and action.